PeerTube Feed Widget for Website. No-code, Federated - Poper

 From PeerTube federated to your site

-Your PeerTube federated reviews.
-Now on your own domain.
+Your PeerTube federated feed, now on your domain.

 peertube.tv